PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-22 11:33:56
+Last updated: 2024-04-22 11:34:35
-Random Quote: Gods help you, Theon Greyjoy.
-Now you are truly lost.  -  Rodrik Cassel
+Random Quote: Sometimes science is more art than science. - Rick Sanchez